Aymogul/HNG-task-0-static-website-deployment/README.md

-# Deploying a Static Website on AWS Using Apache or nginx
+# Deploying a Static Website on AWS Using Apache

 ### Prerequisites:
 - An AWS account.